 Simon has designed and delivered courses for a demanding community of lawyers, accountants, bankers, insurers and marketing specialists and this experience, together with his personal experience of swimming the English Channel and the Pearl River Delta from Hong Kong to Macau, renders Simon an authority on the subject of resilience.

 Defined as "moving forward in the face of difficulty", Simon explored the facets of resilience.
-His key takeaways and message are defined in his presentation.
-Please click here to read more, and you can also watch this short video of his epic journey across the Pearl River Delta here: https://www.youtube.com/watch?v=uzbZ6zHnq58
+His key takeaways and message are defined in his presentation, and you can also watch this short video of his epic journey across the Pearl River Delta here: https://www.youtube.com/watch?v=uzbZ6zHnq58

-Sales – Step 1: Shut Up and Listen: Dale Bryce
+Sales – Step 1: shut up and listen

 Did you know that in Mainland China, doing business is as much about the friendship and personal relationship you establish as it is about the business relationship?
 The Chinese coin the term for this "Guanxi", and it is a fundamental dynamic in what is described as "personalized networks of influence".
 Guanxi is founded on "implicit mutual obligations, reciprocity and trust", requiring salespeople to be personal, patient, tenacious and connected.

 Take the time to consider your firm’s mobile strategy a little broader than just a conversation about “responsiveness.”
 In working with law firms both nationally and internationally, I can announce that the profession and the industry at large has now conceded that they need to be online.
 No, really!
-Click on the link to read the full article.
+Click here to read the full article from Dan Toombs.

 If we are in the professional services industry, what are we in business to do?
 It seems like such a simple question.
 If we happen to be a partner in a law firm, we are in the business of law.
 If we are an auditor in an accountancy firm we are, of course, you might say, in the business of providing audits.
 If we are a doctor, we are in the business of medicine.
 And so on.
 It all seems so obvious.
-Click on the link to read the full article of Dr. Bob Murray, PhD.
+Click here to read the full article of Dr. Bob Murray, PhD.

 How to position your firm for the next big thing Major initiatives such as city-wide infrastructure projects and regulatory reforms can be a big source of high-value work for professionals.
 But how can you ensure your firm has a seat at the table well before you read the headlines?
 Grant Butler from Editor Group explains.
-Click on the link to download the full article.
+Click here to download the full article by Grant Butler.

 This piece is designed to help you assist the professionals you work with to harness the power of LinkedIn to grow their practices.
 In order to benefit from the platform professionals need to recognise that it's about more than simply setting up a profile – it's about using this tool purposefully and integrating it with your existing BD and marketing initiatives, to achieve superior results.

 In today's constantly evolving market landscape, one thing remains constant: the need for professional service firms to have a practical framework for account management to position them for future success.
-Click on the PDF to download and read the full article.
+Click here to read the full article.

 Why firms need a lifestyle change, not a crash diet!
 Some firms will soar in these challenging times, some will just get by and some may well disappear.
 Those that fly will be the ones that lead, and don’t just manage their way through this dynamic period.
 Firms with real leaders actively embrace the strategic changes that are needed and take the rest of the firm along with them for the ride.
-Click on the PDF to download and read the full article.
+Click here to read the full article.